 - Works with: Windows, Mac, Chromebooks

-The Logitech C920 is the best webcam for Zoom meetings, casual catch-ups and basic live streams, and the more recent C920S is simply a better version of it that throws in a privacy shutter for a cheaper price.
-This camera is the gold standard when it comes to picture quality for the price, delivering warm, true-to-life photos and videos in both well-lit and dark rooms.
+The Logitech C920 is the best webcam for Zoom meetings, casual catch-ups and basic livestreams, and the more recent C920S is simply a better version of it that throws in a privacy shutter for a lower price.
+This camera is the gold standard for those who want to look good on camera for a reasonable price, delivering true-to-life photos and videos in both well-lit and dark rooms.

-The C920 captures video at a crisp 1080p resolution at up to 30 frames per second, which made us look smooth and sharp on both Webex calls and recorded videos.
+The C920 is a crisp 1080p webcam that captures video at up to 30 frames per second, which made us look smooth and sharp on both Webex calls and recorded videos.
 Logitech’s camera also offers a solid 78-degree field of view, which is about the average for our testing pool in terms of how much of a room it can capture.
 The C920 captured a large amount of our room in our tests, and while its viewing angle was largely comparable to our MacBook Pro’s built-in webcam, the improvements in brightness and detail were immediately noticeable.

 The Logitech C920 generally produced crisp, true-to-life images when we faced bright, natural light.
-Our only nitpick is that our face would occasionally get slightly blown out when we let a lot of sunlight in — a problem not unique to Logitech’s camera.
-Fortunately, the C920 continued to hold up well under low light, thanks to its built-in RightLight 2 technology that automatically adapts to the dimness of your room.
-Our low light shots were definitely grainy, but still brighter and warmer than many competitors under similar lighting conditions.
+Our only nitpick is that our face would occasionally get slightly blown out when we let in a lot of sunlight — a problem not unique to Logitech’s camera.
+Fortunately, Logitech’s HD webcam continued to hold up well under low light, thanks to its built-in RightLight 2 technology that automatically adapts to the dimness of your room.
+Our low-light shots were definitely grainy but still brighter and more colorful than many competitors’ under similar lighting conditions.